Data warehouse: Data marts

 Types of data marts include dependent, independent, and hybrid data marts.

+Data lake

+A Data lake is a centralized repository that stores large volume of data in raw format that is processed at the run time.
+It can collect data from multiple sources such as APIs, Files, databases, sensors, websites, etc. Unlike data warehouses, data lakes stores data is structured, semi-structured and unstructured format that makes them usable for machine learning and big data processing.

 Variants

 ETL

 The typical extract, transform, load (ETL)-based data warehouse uses staging, data integration, and access layers to house its key functions.
 The staging layer or staging database stores raw data extracted from each of the disparate source data systems.
 The integration layer integrates disparate data sets by transforming the data from the staging layer, often storing this transformed data in an operational data store (ODS) database.
 The integrated data are then moved to yet another database, often called the data warehouse database, where the data is arranged into hierarchical groups, often called dimensions, and into facts and aggregate facts.
 The combination of facts and dimensions is sometimes called a star schema.
 The access layer helps users retrieve data.

 The main source of the data is cleansed, transformed, catalogued, and made available for use by managers and other business professionals for data mining, online analytical processing, market research and decision support.
 However, the means to retrieve and analyze data, to extract, transform, and load data, and to manage the data dictionary are also considered essential components of a data warehousing system.
 Many references to data warehousing use this broader context.
 Thus, an expanded definition of data warehousing includes business intelligence tools, tools to extract, transform, and load data into the repository, and tools to manage and retrieve metadata.